David Ayer: Career

-Ayer's screenplay, U-571 was based on his experiences as a submariner in the US Navy.
+Ayer's screenplay, U-571 was based on his experiences as a submariner in the U.S. Navy.
 Ayer collaborated on the screenplay for The Fast and the Furious in 2001.
 Ayer wrote the screenplay for crime drama Dark Blue, and it was his research into the Los Angeles Police Department that led to his most prominent screenplay, Training Day.
 Ayer signed a contract to write a screenplay for S.W.A.T., which was based on his original story pitch.
 The film was directed by Clark Johnson and released in 2003.

-In 2006, screenwriter David Ayer admitted that U-571 had distorted history, and said that he would not do it again.
+In 2006, Ayer admitted that U-571 had distorted history, and said that he would not do it again.
 He told BBC Radio 4's The Film Programme that he "did not feel good" about suggesting that Americans, rather than the British, had captured the naval Enigma cipher: "It was a distortion ... a mercenary decision ... to create this parallel history in order to drive the film for an American audience.
 Both my grandparents were officers in the Second World War, and I would be personally offended if somebody distorted their achievements."

 Ayer's directorial debut was with the film Harsh Times, an action-drama set on the streets of South Central Los Angeles, showing how drug use and past military experiences affects people's attempts to lead normal lives.
 He went on to direct the action thriller Street Kings, which was released in 2008.

 Ayer later wrote and directed End of Watch, an action thriller about the daily lives of two South Central Los Angeles policemen, played by Jake Gyllenhaal and Michael Peña.
 The film was released in the fall of 2012 to profitable box-office returns and favorable reception from critics, with Roger Ebert naming it as the fourth-best film of 2012, hailing it as "one of the best police movies in recent years".
 His next film was the action thriller Sabotage, starring Arnold Schwarzenegger; the film was released on March 28, 2014.
 He wrote and directed the World War II-set action film, Fury, starring Brad Pitt, Shia LaBeouf and Logan Lerman; the film was released in October 2014.